status-im/nimbus-eth2/docs/the_nimbus_book/src/faq.md

 While we strongly recommend it, you can disable it with an explicit flag (`--doppelganger-detection=false`) if you don't plan on moving your setup.

+### What's the best way to stress test my eth1 + eth2 setup before committing with real ETH?

+We recommend [running a Nimbus beacon node](./quick-start.md) on [Prater](./prater.md) and a mainnet [eth1 client](./eth1.md) on the same machine.

+To stress test it, `add--subscribe-all-subnets` to the [beacon node options](./options.md).
+This represents more or less the maximum load you could have on eth2.

 ## Validating

 ### What exactly is a validator?